mimoduo/mimogear/docs/pug/README.md

 Pug is super strict with indentation - so strict it will throw an error if you're using anything other than 2 spaces for indentation.
 Make sure to update your editor's configuration before you start developing in pug!

+##Customizing Navigation

+Navigation in pug is handled through a few loops that use configuration.json as a data set.
+By customizing the associative arrays found in configuration.json, you can alter the output of each navigation partial.

 ##Modifying the Base Template

 The base template is what is used as the foundation for each page.
 This template can be found in /src/pug/template.pug.
 Take note that any changes you make to this file will also be applied to every page that uses this template!